AnimMouse/setup-restic/README.md

       B2_ACCOUNT_KEY: ${{ secrets.B2_ACCOUNT_KEY }}
 ```

-For other environment variable based repositories, you can use another variables, just follow the S3 and B2 examples.
+For other environment variable based repositories, you can use other variables, just follow the S3 and B2 examples.

 ### Rclone
 You can use [AnimMouse/setup-rclone](https://github.com/AnimMouse/setup-rclone) in order to use Rclone on Restic.